OronNadiv/drnadiv.com/content/blog/plant-based-in-practice/index.md

   - plant-based
 ---

-In my last two posts, I talked about how eating whole plant-based foods is best for our bodies and the planet, but many parents worry that their children won't try new foods.
 As a mother of two young children, I know it can be challenging to get your kids to eat and enjoy healthy foods.
 The key, however, is to focus on the [division of responsiblity when it comes to feeding.](https://www.drnadiv.com/veggies/)

 ![division of responsibilities](./8552hr.png)